AdobeDocs/certification.en/help/certifications/aa/aa-e-business.md

 * Mobile services UI
 * Adobe Help Center
 * Data export options (ex. right click to export, .csv download, Data feeds, Data Warehouse extract)

+>[!NOTE]
+>
+>Your certification will be valid for two years from when you pass.
+We recommend taking the newer version when possible, because it covers newer product capabilities.

 >[!BEGINTABS]